8bitDesigner/ng-bootstrap-alert/README.md

 To get your dev environment up and running, run `npm install` and `bower install` to get the components we need.

-Tests are run with `npm run test` and you can build the minified source with `npm run build`.
+Tests are run with `npm run test` against the minified source (to catch Angular annotation errors).
+You can build the minified file as you work by running `npm run build:watch`

 Releases are built using `npm run release:[type]`.
 So, to generate a new patch release, run `npm run release:patch`.
 This script will: